Immigration Advice Service

 Citizenship by Marriage

-If you are married to a U.S citizen then you could be eligible to apply for a Green Card.
-To do this, your spouse will need to submit Form I-130 Petition for an Alien Relative.
-This form establishes a relationship between you and your spouse but to become a Green Card holder you will need to prove that your relationship with immigrant spouse is genuine and will need to provide documents, such as a marriage certificate, to do this.
+If you are married to a U.S citizen, then you could be eligible to apply for a Green Card.
+Your spouse must submit Form I-130 Petition for an Alien Relative to do this.
+This form establishes a relationship between you and your spouse.

-After becoming a Green Card holder, you can apply for naturalization as a U.S citizen.
-However, you will first need to meet the requirements for naturalization of u.s citizens.
-These differ slightly for individuals who are married to a U.S citizen, you will need to:
+After becoming a Green Card holder, you can apply for naturalization as a US citizen.
+However, you must first meet the requirements for the naturalization of US citizens.
+These differ slightly for individuals who are married to a US citizen.
+You will need to:

-• Have been a lawful permanent resident of the U.S for at least three years before the date of your application (this is usually a period of five years for applicants who are not married to a U.S citizen)
+• Have been a lawful permanent resident of the US for at least three years before the date of your application (this is usually five years for applicants who are not married to a US citizen)

-You will also need to meet the other naturalization requirements, like being of good moral character, being able to speak the English language and demonstrating a knowledge of U.S history.
+You will also need to meet the other naturalization requirements, such as good moral character, speaking English (you may need an English test), and demonstrating a knowledge of US history for the Department of State to pass your application to become a US citizen.

 Citizenship through parents

-If you have just one U.S citizen parent, then you may still be able to acquire citizenship.
-To qualify for this if you have one parent with U.S citizenship and were born on or after November 14, 198 then:
+If you have just one American citizen parent, you may still be able to acquire citizenship.
+To qualify for this, if you have one parent with US citizenship and were born on or after November 14, 1986, then:

-• The U.S citizen parent must have been physically present in the U.S. or its territories for a period of at least five years at some point in their life prior to the birth
+The US citizen parent must have been physically present in the US or its territories for at least five years at some point in their life before the birth.

 • Your parents must have been married at the time of your birth birth

-• The U.S. citizen parent must have been physically present in the U.S. or its territories for a period of at least ten years at some point in their life
+• The US citizen parent must have been physically present in the US or its territories for at least ten years at some point in their life.

-To acquire U.S citizenship this way then you must fill in and submit Form N-600, Application for Certificate of Citizenship.
+To acquire US citizenship this way, you must complete and submit Form N-600, Application for Certificate of Citizenship.

 US military